We’d chosen Lille for two reasons really: We haven’t been here before and it’s close to Dunkirk so we wouldn’t have far to travel after the ferry.

 Hidden among this was Lille’s strange cathedral… I suppose the picture speaks for itself here.
 Later I want inside and it was surprisingly beautiful.
 The old church has been preserved and restored very well, it was only the front which was in that unusual style.
 Inside also were several art installations all linked to the refugee crisis.
 Some of them were very moving.

 Lunch was in a little local restaurant.
-We realized quickly that we’d forgotten our school French and went back to just pointing at something on the menu – as we did when we first arrived in Asia.
+We realised quickly that we’d forgotten our school French and went back to just pointing at something on the menu – as we did when we first arrived in Asia.
 It worked out though – lunch was lovely.